splunk/public-o11y-docs/gdi/opentelemetry/kubernetes-config-advanced.rst

 #.
 Set ``kubeProxy.metricsBindAddress: 0.0.0.0`` in the kops cluster specification.
 #.
 Run ``kops update cluster {cluster_name}`` and ``kops rolling-update cluster {cluster_name}`` to deploy the change.

-Using custom configurations for nonstandard control plane components
+Using custom configurations for non-standard control plane components
 -----------------------------------------------------------------------------

 You can override the default configuration values used to connect to the control plane.
 If your control plane uses nonstandard ports or custom TLS settings, you need to override the default configurations.
 The following example shows how to connect to a nonstandard API server that uses port 3443 for metrics and custom TLS certs stored in the /etc/myapiserver/ directory.